Exemption 17: SME Exemption up to $200,000

 - Self-declaration from a potential supplier does not preclude an entity from doing their own due diligence and making reasonable enquiries.
 This might include, for example, checking a business’s structure on their website.

 - As evidence supporting the use of exemption 17, entities should keep a record of the potential suppliers’ SME status.

 - An entity is not required to confirm the status of a supplier throughout the term of an existing contract, including where an existing contract is varied or an extension option has been exercised.

-The exemption may only be applied to procurements with an estimated value (refer CPR paragraphs 9.2 – 9.6) between $80,000 and $200,000.
+The exemption may only be applied to procurements with an estimated value (refer CPR paragraphs 9.2 – 9.6) between $80,000 and $200,000, or between $80,000 and $500,000 for procurements by or on behalf of the Department of Defence.
 When reporting contracts on AusTender, the exemption number will need to be reported as the justification for undertaking a limited tender above the procurement threshold (refer CPR paragraph 9.11).

 The exemption may only be applied after first satisfying the Mandatory Set Aside requirements under the IPP.

 - The Mandatory Set Aside applies to procurements to be delivered in remote Australia and for all other procurements wholly delivered in Australia valued between $80,000 and $200,000 (GST inclusive).